|Medicine Policy||Split Class Policy||

 Note: The above is not intended as an exhaustive list.
 Individual Boards of Management shall also include in this section such other procedures/measures that are of relevance to the school in question.

-This Child Safeguarding Statement was adopted by the Board of Management on the 5 th of April, 2018
+This Child Safeguarding Statement was reviewed by the Board of Management on 22nd of November, 2021.

-In accordance with section 11 of the Children First Act 2015 and with the requirement of Section 8.8 of the Child Protection Procedures for Primary and Post-Primary Schools 2017, the following is the Written Risk Assessment of Tineteriffe N.S.
+In accordance with section 11 of the Children First Act 2015 and with the requirements of Chapter 8 of the Child Protection Procedures for Primary and Post-Primary Schools 2017, the following is the Written Risk Assessment of Tineteriffe NS.

 Pupils from ethnic minorities/migrants

-This risk assessment has been completed by the Board of Management of Tineteriffe N.S. on 5 th April, 2018.
+This risk assessment has been completed by the Board of Management on 30th September, 2021.
 It shall be reviewed as part of the school’s annual review of its Child Safeguarding Statement.

-Signed: Kitty Sheehan Date: 5th April, 2018.
+Signed Kitty Sheehan Date 30th September, 2021.
 Principal/Secretary to the Board of Management

 POLICY ON SPLITTING CLASSES AND RETENTIONS IN CLASS